learn-co-curriculum/why-we-blog/README.md

  ## A Short and Happy Story about Blogging

- Tracy maintained a technical blog while she was a student and TA at Flatiron.
+ Tracy Lum maintained a technical blog while she was a student and TA at Flatiron.
 When Tracy applied to be a developer at Rent the Runway, her future employers checked out her <a href="http://talum.github.io/">awesome blog</a> and were like, 'Wow--awesome blog!
 No need to give her a code challenge; Let's hire this way smart person!!'

  ## What you need to do
  - Write a blog once per module and present it on your scheduled day